atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 • ‘J
 t.
 133
 r
-my dear, ” continued he, Sitting down by her.
+my dear, " continued he, Sitting down by her.
 0.
 “Oh!
-Sir, you are too goodan svvered stie — Then, after a pause, and a deep sigh ~ “you do not know, ” added she, looking at him in a manner moving beyond expreshon — “that I “have murdered my brother.”
+Sir, you are too goodan svvered stie — Then, after a pause, and a deep sigh ~ “you do not know, " added she, looking at him in a manner moving beyond expreshon — “that I “have murdered my brother."
-“Poor, dear, unfortunate child” — answered Mr. Selby — Sobbing aloud ^ he could not suppress his feelings upon the agitating occasion: : Maria stood an unconcerned fpedator; only saying, every now and then — “Lord! how
+“Poor, dear, unfortunate child" — answered Mr. Selby — Sobbing aloud ^ he could not suppress his feelings upon the agitating occasion: : Maria stood an unconcerned fpedator; only saying, every now and then — “Lord! how
-“you ramble, Fanny!”
+“you ramble, Fanny!"
 ♦ •,
 $ 0 * •
 'i ^